pfalcon/pycopy/docs/library/utime.rst

    documentation for a specific port may provide more specific information.
 This function is intended for very fine benchmarking or very tight real-time loops.
    Avoid using it in portable code.

+   The returned value is guaranteed to be a `small integer`.

    Availability: Not every port implements this function.